Dr Ahmed Khalil

 Extension: (Streatham) 4075

-Dr. Ahmed Khalil has got his Ph.D. at Kyushu University, Japan, in September 2017.
-As a researcher, he has considerable knowledge and experience-acquired skills in synthesizing and characterizing nanomaterials for water and wastewater treatment.
-In addition, he has worked in modelling, optimizing, and simulating environmental and chemical processes since his master’s degree.
-His track record of publications has exceeded 18 peer-reviewed journal publications and 15 conference proceedings since 2015 (refer to his ResearchGate profile link).
+Dr Ahmed Khalil has got his PhD at Kyushu University, Japan, in September 2017.
+As a researcher, he has considerable knowledge and experience-acquired skills in synthesising and characterising nanomaterials for water and wastewater treatment.
+In addition, he has worked in modelling, optimising, and simulating environmental and chemical processes since his master’s degree.
+His track record of publications has exceeded 20 peer-reviewed journal publications and 15 conference proceedings since 2015 (refer to his ResearchGate profile link).